bitboxer/bitboxer.de/_posts/2012-06-24-rails-on-an-uberspace.markdown

 [Uberspace](http://bitboxer.de/2012/06/17/moved-to-uberspace/).
 Some of them are rails projects and I had to find a good way to run them on Uberspace.
-There is an entry in the [Uberspace Wiki](http://uberspace.de/dokuwiki/cool:rails) for using Rails, but that one is using FastCGI and no RVM, so I had to find a way to install passenger on my own.
+There is an entry in the [Uberspace Wiki](http://uberspace.de/dokuwiki/cool:rails) for using Rails, but that one is using FastCGI, so I had to find a way to install passenger on my own.
 This is how I did it.

 **Installing passenger**

-First I installed [RVM](https://rvm.io/rvm/install/) and configured it.
+First you have to change the ruby version and add the ``--user-install`` flag to your rubygems settings.
+For details on this please see the [Uberspace Wiki](https://uberspace.de/dokuwiki/development:ruby).
+And don't forget to read the bundler paragraph as well :wink: .

 After that I had to install passenger:

 ```
 gem install passenger